VladeanClaudiu/VladeanClaudiu/README.md

 </details>

 ## Education:
+- **2014** Completed my Leaving Cert in Marian College.
+- **2018** Graduated from Iadt with a Bachelor of Science (Computing in Multimedia Systems/Web Engineering)
+- **2021** Late 2021 started to code again after a long break due to personal reasons
+- **2022** FreeCodeCamp JavaScript Algorithms and Data Structures, freeCodeCamp
+- **2022** The Frontend Developer Career Path, Scrimba

 ## Contat
  💞️ I’m looking to collaborate on anything i am skilled enough to work on :) <br>
  📫 Email: claudiuver1.0@gmail.com <br>